kitajs/docs/concepts/routing.md

 ### Using a prelude file

-If you have a formatter or linter configured that doesn't works with code before imports, just like we're doing with `globalThis.KITA_PROJECT_ROOT ??= __dirname;` at the root of your main file, we recommend that you move this line to `src/prelude.ts` and import it into your
+If you have a formatter or linter configured that doesn't work with code before imports, just like we're doing with `globalThis.KITA_PROJECT_ROOT ??= __dirname;` at the root of your main file, we recommend that you move this line to `src/prelude.ts` and import it into your